 I buy David Tran’s popular Huy Fong Foods Sriracha.
 Look for the green cap and the rooster on the bottle.

-Other jarred sauces and condiments I often buy for Chinese and Chinese-American cooking include: Plum Sauce, Duck Sauce, and Chinese Hot Mustard.
+Other jarred sauces and condiments I often buy for Chinese and Chinese-American inspired cooking include:

 Also called “White Rice Vinegar” or “Rice Wine Vinegar,” this delicate, fermented rice vinegar is mild in acidity, with a bit of fruity sweetness.